gcanti/tcomb-validation/README.md

   dim:        Dimension
 }, 'Product');
 ```
-Now you can specify a custom message for all `path` of the model:
+Now you can specify a custom message for all `paths` of the model:

 ```javascript
 var messages = {